 The Company does not manufacture finished silicon wafers.
 Its products, however, require wafers manufactured with state-of-the-art fabrication equipment and techniques.
 Accordingly, the Company's strategy has been to maintain relationships with large semiconductor manufacturers for the production of its wafers.
 Substantially all of its silicon wafers are currently manufactured by Seiko Epson Corporation ("Seiko Epson") in Japan and sold to the Company, through Seiko Epson's affiliated U.S. distributor, S MOS Systems Inc. ("S MOS").
-In connection with a series of agreements entered into in September 1995 with United Microelectronics Corporation ("UMC") providing for the formation of a separate Taiwanese company, United Integrated Circuits Corporation ("UICC"), for the purpose of building and operating an advanced semiconductor manufacturing facility in Taiwan, Republic of China, UMC committed to supply the Company with sub-micron wafers beginning in the first calendar quarter of 1996.
-The Company received the first of such wafers during the first calendar quarter of 1996.
+In connection with a series of agreements entered into in September 1995 with United Microelectronics Corporation ("UMC") providing for the formation of a separate Taiwanese company, United Integrated Circuits Corporation ("UICC"), for the purpose of building and operating an advanced semiconductor manufacturing facility in Taiwan, Republic of China, UMC began supplying the Company with sub-micron production wafers in the third calendar quarter of 1996.
 A significant interruption in supply from Seiko Epson through S MOS, or from UMC, could have a material adverse effect on the Company's business.